thenku/rbac-fast-n-zero-dependency/README.md

 //choose an endpoint
 const endpoint1 = "/users";

-// enable endpoints by adding an owner-type OR access-relationship for the endpoint RBAC.setEndpointStorageContext(endpoint1, "root"); //"root" | "group" | "user"
+// enable endpoints by adding a storage context for the endpoint RBAC.setEndpointStorageContext(endpoint1, "root"); //"root" | "group" | "user"

 // whitelist permissions per endpoint per role and define a selector a: "grant" | "mng" | "gid" | "uid" for related entries